Traditional Chinese medicine: Chinese communities under colonial rule

 Chinese communities living in colonial port cities were influenced by the diverse cultures they encountered, which also led to evolving understandings of medical practices where Chinese forms of medicine were combined with Western medical knowledge.
 For example, the Tung Wah Hospital was established in Hong Kong in 1869 based on the widespread rejection of Western medicine for pre-existing medical practices, although Western medicine would still be practiced in the hospital alongside Chinese medicinal practices.
-The Tung Wah Hospital was likely connected to another Chinese medical institution, the Kwong Wai Shiu Hospital of Singapore, which had previous community links to Tung Wah, was established for similar reasons and also provided both Western and Chinese medical care.
+The Tung Wah Hospital was likely connected to another Chinese medical institution, the Kwong Wai Shiu Hospital of Singapore, which had previous community links to Tung Wah, was established for similar reasons, and also provided both Western and Chinese medical care.
 By 1935, English-language newspapers in Colonial Singapore already used the term "Traditional Chinese Medicine" to label Chinese ethnic medical practices.

+In the Chinese Communist Party-controlled areas prior to the founding of the People's Republic of China, there was a lack of access to Western-style medical resources.
+To improve health care, the Chinese Communist Party (CCP) promoted the integration of traditional Chinese medicine with Western medical science.
+In the Yan'an Soviet, mass campaigns sought to "scientize Chinese medicine" and "make Western medicine Chinese."

 People's Republic

-In 1950, Chinese Communist Party (CCP) chairman Mao Zedong announced support of traditional Chinese medicine; this was despite the fact that Mao did not personally believe in and did not use TCM, according to his personal physician Li Zhisui.
+In 1950, CCP chairman Mao Zedong announced support of traditional Chinese medicine; this was despite the fact that Mao did not personally believe in and did not use TCM, according to his personal physician Li Zhisui.
 In 1952, the president of the Chinese Medical Association said that, "This One Medicine, will possess a basis in modern natural sciences, will have absorbed the ancient and the new, the Chinese and the foreign, all medical achievements – and will be China's New Medicine!"

-During the Cultural Revolution (1966–1976) the CCP and the government emphasized modernity, cultural identity and China's social and economic reconstruction and contrasted them to the colonial and feudal past.
-The government established a grassroots health care system as a step in the search for a new national identity and tried to revitalize traditional medicine and made large investments in traditional medicine to try to develop affordable medical care and public health facilities.
+During the Cultural Revolution (1966–1976), the CCP and the government emphasized modernity, cultural identity, and China's social and economic reconstruction and contrasted them to the colonial and feudal past.
+The government established a grassroots health care system as a step in the search for a new national identity, tried to revitalize traditional medicine, and made large investments in traditional medicine to try to develop affordable medical care and public health facilities.
 The Ministry of Health directed health care throughout China and established primary care units.
 Chinese physicians trained in Western medicine were required to learn traditional medicine, while traditional healers received training in modern methods.
 This strategy aimed to integrate modern medical concepts and methods and revitalize appropriate aspects of traditional medicine.
 Therefore, traditional Chinese medicine was re-created in response to Western medicine.